dotnet/EntityFramework.Docs/entity-framework/core/testing/choosing-a-testing-strategy.md

 ### Mocking or stubbing DbContext and DbSet

 This approach typically uses a mock framework to create a test double of `DbContext` and `DbSet`, and tests against those doubles.
-Mocking `DbContext` can be a good approach for testing various *non-query* functionality, such as calls to <xref:Microsoft.EntityFrameworkCore.DbContext.Add%2A> or <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges>, allowing you to verify that your code called them in write scenarios.
+Mocking `DbContext` can be a good approach for testing various *non-query* functionality, such as calls to <xref:Microsoft.EntityFrameworkCore.DbContext.Add*> or <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges>, allowing you to verify that your code called them in write scenarios.

 However, properly mocking `DbSet` *query* functionality is not possible, since queries are expressed via LINQ operators, which are static extension method calls over `IQueryable`.
 As a result, when some people talk about "mocking `DbSet`", what they really mean is that they create a `DbSet` backed by an in-memory collection, and then evaluate query operators against that collection in memory, just like a simple `IEnumerable`.
 Rather than a mock, this is actually a sort of fake, where the in-memory collection replaces the the real database.